-PROMPTS CLIENT SCORE: To avoid re-traumatizing the individual, ask selected NOTES approved questions as written.
+PROMPTS CLIENT SCORE: To avoid re-traumatizing the individual, ask selected approved questions as written.
 Do not probe for details of the trauma/abuse.
-This section is entirely self-reported. • "I don't need you to go into any details, but has there been any point in your life where you experienced emotional, physical, sexual or psychological abuse?" • "Are you currently or have you ever received professional assistance to address that abuse?" • "Does the experience of abuse or trauma impact your day to day living in any way?" • "Does the experience of abuse or trauma impact your ability to hold down a job, maintain housing or engage in meaningful relationships with friends or family?" • "Have you ever found yourself feeling or acting in a certain way that you think is caused by a history of abuse or trauma?" • "Have you ever become homeless as a direct result of experiencing abuse or trauma?"
+This section is entirely self-reported.
+NOTES "I don't need you to go into any details, but has there been any point in your life where you experienced emotional, physical, sexual or psychological abuse?"
+"Are you currently or have you ever received professional assistance to address that abuse?"
+"Does the experience of abuse or trauma impact your day to day living in any way?"
+"Does the experience of abuse or trauma impact your ability to hold down a job, maintain housing or engage in meaningful relationships with friends or family?"
+"Have you ever found yourself feeling or acting in a certain way that you think is caused by a history of abuse or trauma?"